Save up to $1290 on SAT + ACT Prep. Ends Friday, June 29. Learn more.

 Heather J. Bergnes

-Director of Client Services and Operations
+Director of Operations and Program Management

 Bryan holds a BA in International Affairs and French from The George Washington University and a MA in French Literature from the University of Michigan.
-He started tutoring with Applerouth in 2012 and joined the Enrollment team in 2016.
+He started tutoring with Applerouth in 2012 and joined the Program Advisor team in 2016.
 When he's not helping families navigate the test preparation process, Bryan enjoys running, boating, and traveling.

 Kelli studied British Literature at the University of North Alabama.
 She started tutoring when she began her graduate studies in 2012 and joined Applerouth in 2017.
 Kelli loves consulting with families to find the best test prep and academic support plans for their students.